SongBirdCode/JS-HW3/README.md

 ## Goal

-To create a password generator using the given HTML and CSS in order to best practice JavaScript skills.
+To create a password generator utilizing JavaScript with the given HTML and CSS.

+## Given

 The following image shows the web application's appearance and functionality given:

 ![The Password Generator application displays a red button to "Generate Password".](./Assets/03-javascript-homework-demo.png)

+## Result

 The following image shows the result: